sergei-grigorev/llm-rag-play/README.md

 ## How it Works

 1. **Document Processing**
+   - Automatically detects document type (text/plain, application/pdf) via MIME type checking
    - Input text is split into chunks of approximately 500 tokens with 50-token overlap
    - Each chunk maintains metadata including document ID and position in the source document
-   - Memory-optimized storage avoids storing duplicate copies of source documents
+   - Memory-optimized storage uses document references to avoid duplication
+   - Progress tracking shows real-time processing status

 2. **Embedding Generation**
    - Each chunk is enhanced with contextual information about its position and content